CPSC-449-Projects/project3/CPSC-449-Project3/README.txt

 ## 'Like' Microservices ##

-1. @hug.post("/like-post/{post_id}")
+1. @hug.post("/like-post/")

-- This service allows any users to like posts.
+- This service allows any users to like a post.

-- Endpoint: /like-post/{post_id}
+- Endpoint: /like-post

 - HTTP Method: POST

 - HTTP Response Status Codes:
-  + '201 Created' if successfuly liked by providing valid inputs
-  + '404 Not Found' if an user attempts to like a non-existing post
+  + '201 Created' when successfuly increase the # of likes of the post by 1, and add the post_id to the set of posts that user liked

-- To use the service through the terminal, please command:
+- To use the service through the terminal, please command: http 127.0.0.1:5200/like-post username={username} post_id={post_id}

 2. @hug.get("/like-count/{post_id}")